HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 submitted after November 30, will not be processed.
 The prior claim (i.e., June 30) will be

-considered the year-end claim in order to-close out the federal fiscal year ending
+considered the year-end claim in, order to close out the federal fiscal year ending

 September 30.
-In addition, prior year unexpended. funds will be deobligated and allocated to
+In addition, prior year unexpended funds will be deobligated and allocated to

 new projects.